-The Norfolk Safeguarding Adults Board (NSAB) has today (12th December 2018) published a Safeguarding Adults Review into the death of a woman living in a Norfolk care home.
+The Norfolk Safeguarding Adults Board (NSAB) has today (12 December 2018) published a Safeguarding Adults Review into the death of a woman living in a Norfolk care home.
 Our thoughts are with the family who have lost a loved one.
-This review has been carried out by Norfolk Safeguarding Adults Board, and the Independent Chair wishes to record her condolences to the family.
+This review has been carried out by Norfolk Safeguarding Adults Board, and the independent chair wishes to record her condolences to the family.

 Ms E was generally a well lady with full capacity, who used a wheelchair.
 Ms E occasionally suffered from falls.
 Ms E had been a resident at a Norfolk care home since April 2011, when she entered as a self-funding resident following a hospital admission.

-Ms E’s admission to hospital resulted in a safeguarding inquiry, jointly led by Norfolk Constabulary and Norfolk Adult Social Care.
+Ms E’s admission to hospital resulted in a safeguarding inquiry, jointly led by Norfolk Constabulary and Norfolk adult social services.
 Norfolk Constabulary investigated Ms E’s death to determine whether criminal offences had taken place.
-Concerns about the safety of other residents at the care home triggered an immediate review by Ambulance personnel, and ongoing review of their health and social care needs by Norfolk Adult Social Care and the Community Health & Care Trust.
+Concerns about the safety of other residents at the care home triggered an immediate review by ambulance personnel, and ongoing review of their health and social care needs by Norfolk adult social services and the Community Health & Care Trust.
 The Care Quality Commission, Quality Assurance and Environmental Health continued to monitor and manage ongoing health and safety concerns in the care home.